Real-Time High-Accuracy Digital Wireless Time, Frequency, and Phase Calibration For Coherent Distributed Antenna Arrays: Wireless Coordination Experiments

 In \textit{Configuration A}, a Keysight DSOS8404A oscilloscope was used, and in \textit{Configuration B} and \textit{Configuration C}, a Keysight MSOX92004A oscilloscope was used.
-A photograph of the experimental setup is show in Fig. \ref{fig:experimental-setup-photo}.
-Large metallic spheres in addition to the cement pillar and metal window frames were used to induce significant multipath reflections into the system to demonstrate the robustness to time-varying multipath channels.
+A photograph of the experimental setup is show in Fig. \ref{fig:experimental-setup-photo}. \hlb{To study the impact of multipath on the coordination, two metallic spheres were also included near the antennas to induce strong time-varying multipath scattering as the antenna was moved.}